NvC-DmN-CH/AutoVTF/README.md

   - `Lossless` Makes VTF with BGRA8888 compression if image is transparent, or RGB888 if opaque
   - `Compressed` Makes VTF with DXT5 compression if image is transparent, or DXT1 if opaque

+These presets are set to version `7.1` and mipmap generation is enabled with `HANNING` filtering

 ---

 ### The `Advanced` option shows a panel similar to VTFEdit: